bytesatwork/bytewiki/docs/source/som/imx8mm.rst

 General Information
 ********************

+   The **byteENGINE IMX8M Mini** is a high performance industrial oriented computing module.
+It allows you a short time-to-market, reducing development costs and substantial design risks.

--  **General Information**: The i.MX 8M Mini applications processor represents NXPs latest video and audio experience combining state-of-the-art media-specific features with high-performance processing while optimized for lowest power consumption.
+   The **i.MX 8M Mini** applications processor represents NXPs latest video and audio experience combining state-of-the-art media-specific features with high-performance processing while optimized for lowest power consumption.
    The i.MX 8M Mini family of processors features advanced implementation of dual or quad Arm® Cortex®-A53 core, which operates at speeds of up to 1.8 GHz.
 A general purpose Cortex®-M4 400 MHz core processor is for low-power processing.
    The DRAM controller supports 32-bit/16-bit LPDDR4, DDR4, and DDR3L memory.
 A wide range of audio interfaces are available, including I2S, AC97, TDM, and S/PDIF.
 There are a number of other interfaces for connecting peripherals, such as USB, PCIe, and Ethernet.

-   **The system on module (SOM)** Dual or quad core Arm Cortex-A53 and Cortex-M4 cores.
+   **The system on module (SOM)** utilizes Dual or quad core Arm Cortex-A53 and Cortex-M4 cores.
 The Arm Cortex-A53 runs at 1.8GHz, delivering outstanding system performance.
 The core is optimized for fanless operation, low thermal system cost and long battery life.
 The Cortex-A cores can be powered off while the Cortex-M4 subsystem performs low power, real time system monitoring.